 This was a difficult time for him as a westerner as there were virtually no other non-Japanese practicing aikido at the time.

-Nobuyoshi Tamura and Masamichi Noro took up residence there, and Nocquet and Tamura, both of whom held the rank of first dan at the time, trained extensively together.
+Nobuyoshi Tamura and Masamichi Noro took up residence there, and Nocquet and Tamura, both of whom were ranked first dan at the time, trained extensively together.

 They got up at 5 a.m. every morning and worked in the dojo and Mrs. Ueshiba, the wife of Kisshomaru, would prepare breakfast for them.